mihi314/neolight/README.md

 # Neolight
-The standard german keyboard layout sucks for programming.
+The standard German keyboard layout sucks for programming.
 For example `[` is `AltGr+8`, which requires contorting your hand in unspeakable ways.
 There is also this beautiful layout called [Neo], which has, among other things, a whole layer with every special character a programmer's heart desires—arranged in an easy to reach fashion.
 However, Neo rearranges all the other keys too.
 Which is good for ergonomics, but has the downside of messed up shortcuts in various applications and needing to learn a whole new layout.

-Neolight tries to make the best of both worlds by adding a third (and forth) layer, while keeping the standard qwertz layout intact as far as possible.
+Neolight tries to make the best of both worlds by adding a third (and fourth) layer, while keeping the standard qwertz layout intact as far as possible.
 * The third layer is activated by `Capslock` and `#` and contains special characters needed for programming.
 * The fourth layer is activated by `<` and `Menu` and contains navigation keys.

 All other keys stay the same.
-In fact, Neolight is not necessarily tied to the german layout and you can use it in combination with any other layout, provided your physical keyboard has the right set of keys.
+In fact, Neolight is not necessarily tied to the German layout and you can use it in combination with any other layout, provided your physical keyboard has the right set of keys.

 [Neo]: https://www.neo-layout.org/